mstksg/inCode/copy/entries/story-of-shapes.md

-*   Applicative: Shapes merge monoidally independent of the results, but to get the result of the final, you need to produce the results of both of the two inputs.
+*   Applicative: Shapes merge monoidally independent of the results, but to get the result of the final, you need to produce the results of both of the two inputs in the general case.
-*   Alternative: Shapes merge monoidally independent of the results, but to get the result of the final, you need the results of one or the other input.
+*   Alternative: Shapes merge monoidally independent of the results, but to get the result of the final, you need the results of one or the other input in the general case.

 See again that clearly separating the shape and the result gives us the vocabulary to say precisely what the different data dependencies are.